 The motive in the narrative is excess in doctrine, creed, or dogma.

-In this view of the motives of Satan in refusing homage or worship of humanity, there is an insistence on advocacy of a particular belief structure.
-When Satan looks on Adam, he sees a clay, dirt, or grime edifice, and is prepared to insist to the rest of the host or even God the primacy of his own belief over theirs.
+In this view of the motives of Satan refusing homage or worship of humanity, there is an insistence on advocacy of a belief.
+When Satan looks on Adam, he sees a dirt, clay, or grime edifice, and is prepared to insist to the rest of the host or even God the primacy of his own belief over theirs.
+To give obeisance or prostration to mankind would be descent into the baseness of idolatry.

 External links and references: